 The next instalment of my Sewing for Beginners series is all about buying fabric!
 Purchasing fabric can be one of the most exciting parts of a sewing project, but also the most stressful!
 If like me you don’t have many fabric shops nearby, you have two options: travel far and wide, or buy online.
 Continue reading →

 It feels like this post is well overdue, as I’ve been talking about the Nursery for ages now.
 It’s very much been a labour of love, and out of all the rooms in our house, this is probably the one which we have put the most thought into.

-When I discovered I was pregnant, I tried to avoid looking at anything nursery-related until at least our 12 week scan, I didn’t want to get my hopes up too early.
+When I discovered I was pregnant, I tried to avoid looking at anything nursery-related until at least our 12 week scan as I didn’t want to get my hopes up too early.
 However, when I saw a nursery featured in Homestyle magazine, it was hard to ignore just how perfect it was!
-Both myself and Mr Makes decided immediately as soon as we took that positive test that we wouldn’t be finding out whether we were having a girl or boy, so our nursery would need to be gender-neutral (Although admittedly, I think we would have still chosen this route even if we did know!).
-I showed the article I’d seen to Mr Makes who was in agreement that this was perfect, however we dutifully put the magazine away and waited patiently!
-Continue reading
+As soon as we took that positive test, both myself and Mr Makes decided that we wouldn’t be finding out whether we were having a girl or boy, so our nursery would need to be gender-neutral (Although admittedly, I think we would have still chosen this route even if we did know!).
+I showed the article I’d seen to Mr Makes who was in agreement that it was perfect, however we dutifully put the magazine away and waited patiently!
+Continue reading →